Program: M.S., Software Engineering

 Requirements for Classified Status

-To attain fully classified graduate status in the program, students must complete any required prerequisite undergraduate material or demonstrate equivalent work experience, pass the Upper Division Writing Proficiency Exam and have a 3.0 GPA for all work taken as a conditionally classified student.
+To attain fully classified graduate status in the program, students must complete any required prerequisite undergraduate material or demonstrate equivalent work experience and have a 3.0 GPA for all work taken as a conditionally classified student.
 Information about the prerequisite material can be obtained from the graduate coordinator.

 B. Degree Requirements